nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 * The s/ID refers to the student ID shown in the displayed person list.

 Examples:
-* `list persons` followed by `delete s/2` deletes the student with student ID s/2 in the address book.
+* `delete_person s/2` deletes the student with student ID s/2 in the address book.

 ### Deleting a tutor : `delete`